Table of Contents

 Using the Field App

-In the Sonar Field App, you can view the Future Serviceable Address on the work order, check in, and complete the job.
+In the Sonar Field App, you can view the job's address on the work order, check in, and complete the job.

 - If a job has a Future Serviceable Address, it will be labeled Job Address Future Account Address.